Your Cart

 Theologians have noted that Q. 1’s answer contains the whole three-part structure of the catechism.
 Christ ‘has fully satisfied for all my sins’ — deliverance.
 He preserves me under providence — comfort in misery.
 He ‘makes me heartily willing and ready henceforth to live unto Him’ — gratitude.
 The entire Heidelberg is an unpacking of this single answer.

-Reformed Christians have returned to this first Lord’s Day in their darkest moments: at deathbeds, in prisons, in exile.
+Reformed Christians have returned to this first Lord's Day in their darkest moments: at deathbeds, in prisons, in exile.
 'I am not my own, but belong to my faithful Savior Jesus Christ.'
 That answer has held the church together across five centuries.
+For a historical, theological, and pastoral commentary on the Heidelberg Catechism and its enduring comfort, R. Scott Clark's study is the recommended starting point.